Search The Website

 The autograph sessions which guests sit at a table all day are the types that you pay for an autograph along with paying for a photo.
 We want to avoid walking down that path as we feel a convention badge should be inclusive to include free guest autographs.
 Comic Con autographs can get very expensive and drain your wallet in trying to obtain autographs.
 We know we deal with a younger crowd who do not have as much disposable income to burn at a convention.
 Forcing attendee to shill for additional money to go toward autographs and photos means less money going toward vendors and artists.

 San Japan attendees have been quite vocal in wanting guest autographs to be free which we’ll adhere to whenever possible.
 Some guests we’ve approached have been insistent that they will not appear without some way to charge or they’ll charge a very large appearance fee that makes them unobtainable.
-Comic Cons can guarantee guests a lot more money than what anime conventions can budget.
+Comic Cons can guarantee guests a lot more money than what anime conventions can budget to spend on guests.
 If at any point we do concede to let a guest sell their autograph in order to book them then we’ll make announcements on the guest bio page and news announcements that they there will be an additional fee.

 We can make changes to our autograph policies to be more inline with how comic cons handle autographs when the vocal majority tells us they’d prefer to pay to ensure an autograph instead of waiting in lines in hopes to obtain a free guest autograph which is how we’ve handled it for years.